-So, in this collection of straightforward mini-guides, we're collecting the best photography tips from Stuff's expert snappers.
-No long technical explanations, just different ways to try taking photos, with any camera.
+So, in this collection of straightforward mini-guides, we're collecting the best photography tips from our expert snappers.
+No long technical explanations, just different ways to try taking photos with any camera.

-We'll be expanding this guide every day over the next week, so keep checking back for more useful tips.
+We'll be expanding this guide over the coming weeks, so keep checking back for more useful tips.

 Part 1: it's all about background

 One of the biggest mistakes you can make is to buy a nice expensive DSLR or compact system camera and then only use it with the simple 'kit' lens that came with it.
 The first, best upgrade you can make is to attach a prime lens - here's why, and which one to buy.

 Panorama mode might be something you've used once or twice, but it's actually a startlingly powerful creative tool that can create amazing effects - read this guide to find out how to best use this feature.